-- Developed on the basis of country-specific formative research; - Derived from context-specific, strategic choices regarding segmentation, targeting, and positioning; - Addressed to known drivers of and barriers to behavior change in the country context; and - Pre-tested with the intended audience and refined based on audience engagement.
+- Developed on the basis of country-specific formative research. - Derived from context-specific, strategic choices regarding segmentation, targeting and positioning. - Addressed to known drivers of and barriers to behavior change in the country context. - Pre-tested with the target audience and refined based on audience engagement.